jackgparker2/Who-is-Jack/README.md

 By clicking on some of the words in this list, you can find more information about these activities of mine

+Here is a link to a page that features code I have wirtten over this semester.
+[Code]